jakubczabok/algorithms-and-electronics/README.md

 # algorithms
-This repository contains all sort of algorithms and data structures as well as data analysis and ML code
+This repository contains all sort of algorithms and data structures as well as data analysis and electronics